Do Go On - 360 - Alan Turing & The Enigma

 We had about 10 explanations.

-I think it turned out that it was this niche one-off joke character
+I think it turned out that it was this niche one-off joke character from a

 Wow.

-That episode where Baloo's a pilot.
+That episode where Beluza pilot.

-But people also found out there was a character in Frozen,
+there was a character in Frozen,

 which I was very flattered when people thought that came out of my childhood.

-And there was some newsies or something,
+And there was some news newsies or something,

 but that was like a live action show from the 80s or something,